chordify/redis-schema/README.md

 Another example is the fact that `setTTL` does not make (a lot of) sense for values represented by `SviHash`, i.e. for values that exist inside a Redis hash, as TTL can be set only for the whole hash.
-Pragmatically, `redis-schema` defaults to silently changing the TTL for the whole hash.
+Pragmatically, `redis-schema` resorts to silently changing the TTL for the whole hash.

 Yet another example are the `PubSub` channels, where the operations of `get` and `set` do not make sense.